menzzana/DoDA/README.md

 You can add random events that are randomized on different time occasions.
 Random events can either by monsters or just events.
-Events are defined by not setting the hitpoint/HP, aka it is by default set to 0.
+Events are defined by not setting the hitpoint/HP/HD, aka it is by default set to 0.
-For monsters instead you can add hitpoints, what their attitude is, the distance range  and some information.
+For monsters instead you can add hitpoints/HD, what their attitude is, the distance range  and some information.
 Selecting that a random event should accur using the menu item, automatically selects a random event among the ones that are currently selected in the list.

+In case of Dungeon & Dragons hitdice should be described as xdy+z, where x is the number of y sided dice plus z.
+Adding z is optional.

 ### Environments